OpenGene/fastp/README.md

 # fastp
-This tool is designed to provide fast all-in-one preprocessing for FastQ files.
+A tool designed to provide fast all-in-one preprocessing for FastQ files.
 This tool is developed in C++ with multithreading supported to afford high performance.

-It has following features:
+# features:
 * filter out bad reads (too low quality, too short, or too many N...)
 * cut low quality bases for per read in its 5' and 3' by evaluating the mean quality from a sliding window (like Trimmomatic but faster).
 * trim all reads in front and tail